FelixMo42/wild_side/README.md

 ## Features
 * Move cursors with arrow keys (with wrapping!)
 * Delete/insert text
-* Can only edit src/main.rs (totally a feature)
 * Dont worry if you mess it up, you cant save! (also definitly a feature)
-* Useless side bar to see the files your not allowed to open
+* File menu side bar to choose with file to edit

+## Usage
+Press tab to switch focus bettween text erea and file menu.
+When if file menu type in the number of the file you want to use and press enter to open it.

 ## Parts
 ### Pane